The Meaning of Know Your Customer (KYC)

-Know Your Customer (KYC) or Know Your Client is a control procedure that financial institutions that offer financial services apply to exist and new customers to identify and avoid risks.
+Know Your Customer (KYC) or Know Your Client is a control procedure that financial institutions that offer financial services apply to existing and new customers to identify and avoid risks.
 Know your customer Check plays a key role in eliminating the risks associated with money laundering, terrorist financing, corruption, fraud, bribery, and other illegal financial activities.
-The control processes implemented in the know your customer due diligence checklist ensure that the business has the necessary information about the customer to open an account and ensure that the customer's risk level is determined.
+The control processes implemented in the know your customer due diligence checklist ensure that the business has the necessary information about the customer to open an account and determine the customer's risk level.

 KYC Know Your Customer regulations apply to financial service providers such as banks, payment companies, lending companies, investment companies, money transfer companies, crypto exchanges, and insurance companies.
 Regulators require organizations at risk to follow a risk-based approach to prevent organized crime risks.
 With Know Your Customer regulations, financial institutions detect the risks they may face in the future with the control procedures they apply before opening a new customer account.
 Know your client check, which is the first step of Anti-Money Laundering programs, also prevents the potential risks by verifying the customer identity.

 With the development of technology, crime techniques and risks also change.
 Financial institutions need to follow KYC regulations and Anti-Money Laundering laws to detect and prevent crime risks that organized crime organizations have developed using technology.
 Obligated organizations that do not comply with AML and KYC regulations remain vulnerable to financial crimes and are punished by regulatory agencies.
 For this reason, obliged institutions must fulfill Know Your Customer requirements.

 KYC policies have essential functions in the fight against financial crimes.
 The client onboarding process plays a key role in detecting suspicious activities involving money laundering and terrorist financing risk.
 The importance of KYC is also stated in the European Union Directives and Financial Action Task Force proposals.